Xinjiang internment camps: Testimonies about treatment

+In a January 2021 article co-authored for The Guardian, Gulbahar Haitiwaji, a Uyghur woman living in exile in France, described her experience of detention in a Chinese "re-education" camp in Xinjiang.
+After returning to China in 2016 under the pretext of signing retirement papers, she was arrested and later held for two years in a facility in Baijiantan, Karamay.
+Her testimony details the systematic dehumanization, indoctrination, and physical abuse she endured, including forced confessions, mass surveillance, military-style drills, and ideological reprogramming.
+Haitiwaji recounts being subjected to relentless brainwashing, denial of religious and cultural identity, and suspected forced sterilization.
+She asserts that the camps aim not just to punish but to erase Uyghur identity.
+Though eventually declared innocent and released in 2019, she described herself and fellow survivors as “shadows” whose souls were "dead" from the psychological trauma endured.
+While under detention, Gulbahar was forced to make false confessions.
+During one of her interrogations, an officer described her daughter, Gulhumar, as a "terrorist" because she had posed in front of the Place du Trocadéro in Paris with an East Turkistan flag.
+According to her, there were almost 200 women detained at the Baijiantan camp.

 In February 2021, the BBC issued further eyewitness accounts of mass rape and torture in the camps.
 Sayragul Sauytbay told the BBC as a teacher forced to work in the camps that "rape was common" and the guards "picked the girls and young women they wanted and took them away".
 She also described a woman who was brought to make a forced confession in front of 100 other detainees while the police took turns to rape her as she cried out for help.
 In 2018, a Globe and Mail interview with Sauytbay found that she did not personally see violence at the camp, but did witness hunger and a complete lack of freedom.
 Tursunay Ziawudun, a Uyghur who fled to Kazakhstan and then the US, told the BBC that she was raped three times in the camps and kicked in the abdomen during interrogations.
-In a 2020 interview with Buzzfeed News, Ziawudun reported that she "wasn't beaten or abused" while inside, but was instead subjected to long interrogations, forced to watch propaganda, kept in cold conditions with poor food, and had her hair cut.
+In a 2020 interview with BuzzFeed News, Ziawudun reported that she "wasn't beaten or abused" while inside, but was instead subjected to long interrogations, forced to watch propaganda, kept in cold conditions with poor food, and had her hair cut.